Russian battleship Dvenadsat Apostolov: History

 Dvenadsat Apostolov was built by the Nikolayev Admiralty Shipyard at Nikolayev.
 She was laid down on 21 August 1889, launched on 13 September 1890, and sailed to Sevastopol for fitting out on 11 May 1892.
 Completed in December, the ship joined the fleet on 17 June 1893, but she was not fully ready for service until 1894.
-In 1895 Dvenadsat Apostolov was used to test a new system of laying mines by rails that had been invented by Lieutenant A. P. Ygrumov and also to evaluate the proper dimensions for anti-torpedo nets and their booms.
+In 1895 Dvenadsat Apostolov was used to test a new system of laying mines by rails that had been invented by Lieutenant A. P. Ugryumov and also to evaluate the proper dimensions for anti-torpedo nets and their booms.
 For this last test torpedoes were fired at the ship with the anti-torpedo nets deployed.
 One gun, of an unknown caliber, burst in 1903, killing one man and wounding two others.

 Dvenadsat Apostolov participated in the failed attempt to recapture the mutinous battleship on 30 June 1905.
 She attempted to ram Potemkin, but sailors sympathetic to the mutiny reversed the engines and then prevented an attempt by Dvenadsat Apostolovs commander, Captain Kolands, to blow up his own ship by severing the detonating wires.